sjaakluthart/plantjes/README.md

 make mongo
 ```

-To start the website open a new window and run:
+To start the express server open a new window and run:
 ```
 cd ~/Sites/plantjes
 make dev
 ```

+The project is now visible at `localhost:3000`.